Jeremiah 48 – A Word of Judgment Against Moab

 i.
 Thompson observed on Jeremiah 48:45-46: “It would appear that these verses consist of free quotation from the old song of Heshbon which occurs in Numbers 21:28-29 and also from Numbers 24:17.
 We may see in these words a claim that Balaam’s oracle against Moab was about to be enacted.”
 (Thompson)

 b.
-Yet I will bring back the captives of Moab: Despite the complete nature of the judgment to come against them, God promised a measure to mercy unto to Moab in the latter days.
+Yet I will bring back the captives of Moab: Despite the complete nature of the judgment to come against them, God promised a measure of mercy to Moab in the latter days.

 i.
 “Perhaps the restoration spoken of here, which was to take place in the latter days, may mean the conversion of these people, in their existing remnants, to the faith of the Gospel.
 Several judicious interpreters are of this opinion.
 The Moabites were partially restored; but never, as far as I have been able to learn, to their national consequence.
 Their conversion to the Christian faith must be the main end designed by this prophecy.”
 (Clarke)